To be eligible for the online MSA program, you must provide the following materials:

 Online MSA Curriculum

 The Villanova MSA is expertly designed to expand students’ proficiency in the latest analytics technologies, applications, and practices that are actively reshaping the business world.
 All of the classes at VSB emphasize a practical, real-world education and promote work across disciplines.
-The MSA curriculum is comprised of three components: the Fundamentals, the Core, and the Practicum.
-Consisting of 12 three-credit courses taken over six semesters — each of which are divided into two sessions — the 36-credit hour program is designed to be completed in 24 months.
-A brief overview of each course is provided below.
-Courses and course descriptions are for informational purposes only and are subject to change.
+The MSA curriculum is comprised of three components: the Fundamentals, the Core, and the Capstones.
+Consisting of 12 three-credit courses taken over six semesters — each of which is divided into two sessions — the 36-credit-hour program is designed to be completed in 24 months.

 |Introduction to Business Analytics||3.0 Credits|